 The final contribution may be lower

 Sometimes the final contribution can be lower than the maximum amount stated in the decision.
-This is because the right to funding is calculated for each organisation, and that we only finance a certain percentage of your costs.
+This is because the right to funding is calculated for each organization, and that we only finance a certain percentage of your costs.
 If your costs are lower, the contribution will also be lower.

 If the actual costs are lower than the budgeted costs, you are therefore not always entitled to the amount in the decision.
 Then it is instead the maximum level of support in the decision that determines how much funding each organization receives, which means that you may have to pay money back to us.